-In many nations there is a withdrawing from the hope of the Gospel; while in other nations there is an advancing of such hope, by drawing nearer to the Lord, even when there are difficulties being experienced, on a daily basis.
+In many nations there is a withdrawing from the hope of the Gospel; while in other nations there is an advancing of such hope, by drawing nearer to the Lord.

 We are seeing persecution of believers in Christ, in an attempt to stop the spread of the Gospel, but it is having a different effect; it is drawing people to the Gospel!
 Where there is seemingly no hope; the Gospel message is "Good News" in that there is hope in Christ Jesus as one's Lord and Savior!

 Jesus in reading from the Book of Isaiah, revealed: The Spirit of the Lord is upon me, because he has anointed me to preach the gospel to the poor; He has sent me to heal the broken-hearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised (oppressed), to preach the acceptable year of the Lord.

-And he closed the book (scroll), and he gave it to the minister (attendant), and sat down.
+He closed the book (scroll), and he gave it to the minister (attendant), and sat down.
 And the eyes of all them that were in the synagogue were fastened on him.
-And he began to say to them, This day is this scripture fulfilled in your ears (hearing) (Luke 4:18-21).
+And he said to them, This day is this scripture fulfilled in your ears (hearing) (Luke 4:18-21).

 Jesus is still, through His Word and God's Spirit, fulfilling those words; reaching out to those seemingly with no hope, with a message of deliverance!

-Jesus died a horrible death, for you and I, that though His shed blood on the Cross of Calvary, that one might be delivered and cleansed of all sin.
+Jesus died a horrible death, for you and I, though His shed blood on the Cross of Calvary, that one might be delivered and cleansed of all sin.
 Scripture reveals: If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness (1 John 1:9).
 Jesus death, burial, and resurrection is vividly portrayed in God's Word!